Genesis Has The Scoop On Safe Shoveling

 To stretch your lower back lie on the floor with your knees bent and gently rotate your knees from side-to-side.
 Also pull your knees up toward your chest, either one or both knees at a time.

-Dress in layers and protect your extremities. -- “You need clothing that will wick sweat away from you so you won’t get cold,” Bashor said.
+Dress in layers and protect your extremities – Wear clothing that will wick sweat away from you so you won’t get cold.
 Cotton tends to keep moisture trapped next to your skin, so it’s better worn as an outer layer that can be easily removed.
 Polypropylene and other synthetic fabrics designed to wick away moisture are good choices for inner layers.
 Wear a hat and gloves.
 Warm, waterproof boots with a thick tread will help you stay on your feet on ice and snow.
-“It’s a good idea to alert someone in your household before you go out to shovel snow in case you fall and need help," Bashor said.
-In extreme weather, carry a cell phone, whistle or car keys outside with you to use to signal if you need help.

 Learn how to move properly -- While lifting snow, bend at the knees and hips, not at your waist.
 Pivot your feet rather than twisting your trunk.
 Keeping your head up will help you keep your back straight.
 Never throw snow over your shoulder.
 Pushing the snow puts far less strain on the spine than lifting.